-Orange is a member of a large citrus family (Rutaceae).
+Let’s take a quick look at the basic information about this everyday fruit.
+It is a member of a large citrus family (Rutaceae).
 Basically, oranges have two main categories: sweet oranges and bitter oranges.

-Orange originates near Myanmar, Northeast India, and Southern China.
+They originate near Myanmar, Northeast India, and Southern China.
 Sweet oranges first appeared in Chinese literature around 314 BC.
 The sweet variants account for a major proportion of the production of oranges.

 There are plenty of ways of enjoying oranges.
 You can eat them fresh, make juice or add them to your meal for a refreshing taste.
 Million tons of oranges are grown and produced every year to meet the demand of people around the world.